alyona-chur/nesm-gan/README.md

-# nes-gan
+# Generative Adversarial Network for Nintendo Entertainment System music

-Generative Adversarial Network for Nintendo Entertainment System music
+To quickly see (hear) the best results refer to ???.